📄️ Contents

 The Date Control

-Numeric tables are used to create and display lists of aspects, hotspots, and arcs needed for different studies.
-You can manage the values in these tables as follows:
+Numeric data grids are used to create and display lists of aspects, hotspots, and arcs needed for different studies.
+You can manage the values in these data grids as follows:

 📄️ Presets Functionality